neondatabase/website/content/docs/guides/prisma-migrate.md

 ## Step 4: Set up your Prisma project

-In this step, we'll deploy a sample Typescript project and set up Prisma closely following the instructions in Prisma's [Quickstart](https://www.prisma.io/docs/getting-started/quickstart) guide.
+Deploy a sample Typescript project and set up Prisma.
+The following instructions closely follow the instructions in Prisma's [Quickstart](https://www.prisma.io/docs/getting-started/quickstart) guide.

-**Prerequisites**

 To complete these steps, you require Node.js v14.17.0 or higher.
 For more information about Prisma's system requirements, see [System requirements](https://www.prisma.io/docs/reference/system-requirements).